biya-coin/biyaliquid-docs/.gitbook/defi/open-liquidity-program/program-details.md

 # Program Details

-To promote deep, lasting liquidity across the Biyaliquid on-chain orderbook, the following metrics are prioritized by OLP:
+To promote deep, lasting liquidity across the Biyachain on-chain orderbook, the following metrics are prioritized by OLP:

 * **Dual-sided liquidity** (both bid and ask liquidity)
 * **Liquidity depth**